TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition

 \subsection{Implementation Details}

-Our experiments were conducted using OpenSeq2Seq \cite{openseq2seq}, which is a TensorFlow \cite{tensorflow}-based toolkit for sequence-to-sequence models.
-We extracted 64-dimensional log-Mel filterbank features as the input, and the character set has a total of 29 labels with all lowercased Latin alphabet letters (a-z), apostrophe, space, and blank label.
+Our experiments were conducted using three toolkits: OpenSeq2Seq \cite{openseq2seq}, ESPnet \cite{espnet:scheme}, and NeMo \cite{nemo:scheme}.
+When training the CTC-based model, we mainly used OpenSeq2Seq.
+In the case of hybrid CTC/attention model, such as AED and Transformer, we applied the ESPnet toolkit.
+Pre-trained Jasper DR for the Mandarin dataset was provided by the NeMo toolkit. \begin{itemize}{ \item LibriSpeech \begin{itemize}{ \item CTC model: We extracted 64-dimensional log-Mel filterbank features as the input, and the character set has a total of 29 labels with all lowercased Latin alphabet letters (a-z), apostrophe, space, and blank label.
 In the case of Jasper DR, we used the checkpoint provided by the OpenSeq2Seq toolkit.
-For other models, all the training was performed on three Titan V GPUs, each with 12GB of memory.
+For character-level CTC-based student models, all the training excluding QuartzNet was performed on three Titan V GPUs, each with 12GB of memory.
 While training the RNN-based DeepSpeech2, Adam algorithm \cite{kingma-et-al:scheme} was employed as an optimizer with an initial learning rate of 0.001 that was reduced with polynomial decay.
 In the case of the CNN-based Jasper Mini, we used NovoGrad optimizer \cite{ginsburg-et-al:scheme} based on stochastic gradient descent (SGD).
 The initial learning rate of the optimizer started from 0.02, and it also had the same decaying policy as above.
 For RKD, we selected the last layer\footnote{CTC is regarded as a frame-level classification.
 Based on the general use of the last layer in KD of classification task, we chose the last layer for RKD training.} of the teacher and student models to transfer the hidden representation, and the student was trained for 5 epochs.
-Then, 50 epochs were spent for CTC training with SKD.
+When transferring the knowledge from CNN-based Jasper DR to RNN-based DeepSpeech2, the kernel size of $c_{\theta}$, $D_{t}$, and $D_{s}$ were 1, 1024, and 512, respectively.
+In distilling from RNN-based DeepSpeech2 to CNN-based Jasper Mini, the kernel size of $c_{\theta}$, $D_{t}$, and $D_{s}$ were 1, 512, and 1024, respectively.
+After the RKD initialization, 50 epochs were spent for CTC training with SKD.